How E-Commerce Growth is Forcing the Retail Sector to Evolve

 The retail industry has undergone a lot of big changes over the past two decades or so, with the finger often pointed at the internet for forcing such adaption.
 A decline in high street sales has coincided with a massive boom for the e-commerce industry and seen a number of big names go out of business, such as BHS and Toys ‘R’ Us, while many more continue to struggle.

 For other retailers though, the rise of e-commerce and changing consumer habits has to lead to them evolving to stay in business and thrive.
 While e-commerce has also helped other industries grow themselves, as explored here.

 From 2015 to 2018 e-commerce has increased its share of retail sales revenue consistently, from 14.4% in 2015 to 18% predicted in 2018.
 This has been a common trend for many years now.
 Even though e-commerce is still behind high street and traditional retail, if it continues to grow at the same rate then in the next couple of decades it could easily overtake them.

 Having a physical presence is now no longer essential for retail companies to survive.
 A lot has taken inspiration from e-commerce, with almost all supermarkets offering online shopping these days, while some retailers have moved more of their focus online as some of their physical stores have closed their doors.
 It’s the retailers that haven’t made such a move who are getting left behind as they aren’t evolving with the industry.

 The Death of the High Street

-In order for the high street to survive then many retail businesses will need to adapt and evolve.
-Focusing on ecommerce can be a great way to increase revenue without the overheads of opening up new stores.
-However, further steps such as using technology and apps in store, creating innovative ways to combine these with the shopping experience and making it a more social thing are required to avoid all physical shops disappearing.
+In order for the high street to survive than many retail businesses will need to adapt and evolve.
+Focusing on e-commerce can be a great way to increase revenue without the overheads of opening up new stores.
+However, further steps such as using technology and apps in-store, creating innovative ways to combine these with the shopping experience and making it a more social thing are required to avoid all physical shops disappearing.

 Mobile and Future Ecommerce Growth